The specific aims of the CEC are to:

-Chicago is the third most populous US city with one of the most diverse populations, including an estimated 31.7% Caucasian, 32.9% African Americans, 28.9% Hispanic and 5.5% Asian.
-Chicago is also one of the most segregated US cities, with poor and minority populations localized to the south and west sides of the city – the primary catchment areas of UChicago and UIC.
-These communities have well-documented higher levels of exposures to environmental pollutants such as lead, other metals, indoor pollutants, and air and water pollutants.
-Unsurprisingly, community residents experience higher rates of common diseases primarily driven by environmental exposures such as asthma, COPD, diabetes, cardiovascular disease, and lung cancer.
+Chicago is the third most populous city in the United States with one of the most diverse populations, including an estimated 33.3% Non-Hispanic White, 29.2% Non-Hispanic Black, 28.8% Hispanic, and 5.6% Asian.
+Chicago is also one of the most segregated cities in the United States, with Black, Indigenous, and people of color (BIPOC) populations localized to the South and West sides of the city, which are communities with the highest vulnerability index—a measure that integrates environmental, social, economic, and political exposure to harmful distressors (Fig. 1).
+In addition to high social and economic hardship, these communities have well-documented higher levels of exposures to environmental pollutants such as lead, other metals, indoor pollutants, and air and water pollution.
+Unsurprisingly, community residents also experience higher rates of common diseases primarily driven by environmental exposures such as asthma, COPD, diabetes, cardiovascular disease, and lung cancer.